erizov/Professor/semester_2/lecture_09_behavioral_patterns/observer/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 A behavioral design pattern that defines a one-to-many dependency between objects, so when one object changes state, all dependents are notified automatically.
-Solves problems like event handling, model-view architectures, and publish-subscribe systems.
+Addresses event handling, model-view architectures, and publish-subscribe systems.
 Example: Updating multiple UI components when data changes, like refreshing charts and tables when a stock price updates.
-Works by maintaining a list of observers and notifying them when the subject's state changes.
+Operates by maintaining a list of observers and notifying them when the subject's state changes.

 **Key Characteristics:**
 - **Time Complexity**: Varies